Revature-Cinephiliacs/AuthenticationRepo/README.md

 ### Available requests:

+GET request: (used in Authentication Middleware automatically)

+- {baseurl} -->

+* if user is signed in (token is correct), returns {access: "granted", permissions: [a list of string permissions]}
+* else returns Forbidden Result (status code: 403).

 GET request:

+- {baseurl}/userdata -->

+* if ok, returns user Auth0 Dictionary<string, string>
+* else returns Forbidden Result (status code: 403).

+POST request:

+- {baseurl}/role/{roleName} -->

+* if ok, adds the role from the current user token returns True
+* if an error occurs in the process returns false
-- {baseurl} --> if user is signed in (token is correct), returns {access: "granted"}, else returns Forbidden Result (status code: 403).
+* if unauthenticated returns Forbidden Result (status code: 403).

-GET request:
+DELETE request:

+- {baseurl}/role/{roleName} -->

+* if ok, deletes the role from the current user token returns True
+* if an error occurs in the proces returns false
-- {baseurl}/userdata --> if ok, returns user Auth0 Dictionary<string, string>, else returns Forbidden Result (status code: 403).
+* if unauthenticated returns Forbidden Result (status code: 403).